 Boca Raton Healthcare Fraud Defense Lawyers

 What does it mean to be accused of federal healthcare fraud?
-Are you at risk for losing your Medicare, Medicaid, Tricare, VA, or DOL eligibility?
+Are you at risk of losing your Medicare, Medicaid, Tricare, VA, or DOL eligibility?
 Could your medical license be in jeopardy?
 Could you be facing insurmountable recoupments and fines?
 What about federal imprisonment?
 These are questions that Boca Raton, Florida healthcare providers are being forced to confront with increasing frequency.
 While the U.S. Department of Justice (DOJ), U.S. Department of Health and Human Services (DHHS), U.S. Drug Enforcement Administration (DEA), and other federal agencies routinely investigate healthcare providers nationwide, certain geographical areas are considered “hot spots” for healthcare fraud enforcement.
 Boca Raton is one of these areas.
 With its large number of program-participating healthcare providers and program beneficiaries, Boca Raton is considered a high-risk area for federal program fraud, and federal authorities are cracking down on local physicians, pharmacists, telemedicine companies, and other providers and entities.

 What Do Boca Raton Healthcare Providers Need to Know about Federal Fraud Audits and Investigations?